I Spent $30 on a Window Fan for My Rental Kitchen, and It's Made a Huge Difference

 - The fan had to have good reviews.
 I'm a review junkie.
 Before I buy anything, I always read user reviews.
 It's the best way to gauge potential problems, complaints, etc. (Reading reviews is what first led me to be aware of the "manually reversible" claim I wrote about above.
 I don't think I would have caught what that meant unless a reviewer pointed it out.)

 After checking out a few options, I settled on the HDX 9-Inch Twin Window Fan from Home Depot.
+(Unfortunately, it's no longer available, but I've included a similar option below!)
 It met all of my requirements, and came in around $30.
 Both fans run independently of each other, so one can pull air out while the other pulls air in.
 At the highest setting it's still only a mild hum, and the basic design isn't too offensive.
 So we installed it in the window in our pantry/laundry room, which is right off the kitchen through an open doorway.
 (It's basically an extension of the kitchen.)

 The result?
 Noticeably better air quality in the kitchen!
 We made bacon as our first test, because as we all know, nothing permeates the walls of your home quite like a pan of bacon.
 After a few minutes running the fan, there was practically no lingering bacon smell in the kitchen at all, and we only detected a faint smell in the entryway.
 It quickly clears our kitchen of smoke and steam, too.
 Success!